angn731/chemical-synthesis-pipeline/ReadMe.md

 The final pipeline successfully minimized the total number of well plates required while ensuring correct reaction order.
 It improved efficiency by 20% compared to initial approaches.

-## Limitations and Future Work

-- The pipeline currently assumes all temperature data is accurate.
-Future work could involve incorporating uncertainty in temperature measurements.
-- Exploring further optimization techniques for grouping reactions could improve performance.

-## Acknowledgments

-This project was developed during my research at the Jensen Lab.
-Special thanks to my mentor for guidance and support.

 ## License

 This project is licensed under the MIT License.
 See `LICENSE` for more details.

-## Contact

-If you have any questions, feel free to contact me at [your-email@example.com](mailto:your-email@example.com) or visit my [GitHub profile](https://github.com/yourusername).

 ## Detailed Steps (My Contribution)